ketralnis/lua_sandbox/README.md

 # luajit support notes

-lua_sandbox supports luajit 2.0 with some limitations.
-Runtime limiting can be defeated in some cases (e.g. if a chunk with problematic code is run without the limiter and then again under it).
-Additionally, the JIT compiler is turned off when running runtime limited code.
+lua_sandbox supports luajit 2.0 with the limitation that runtime limiting is not enforceable